1. How do I Get There?

 4. What is There to See or Do at the Visitor Center?

 Currently the visitor center is located inside the Tulelake Butte Valley Fairground office, and offers interpretive displays that provide an overview of both Camp Tulelake and the Tule Lake Segregation Center.
 The visitor center is staffed Memorial Day through Labor Day, with brochures and exhibits available year round.The visitor center also provides easy access to the Tulelake-Butte Valley Fair Museum of Local History.

 5. When are Ranger Guided Tours Offered?
 How do I Sign Up for Them?

 Tours are offered regularly Memorial Day through Labor Day on Saturdays, 10 AM for the segregation center, and 1 PM for Camp Tulelake.
 Making reservations is advised, as tours do occasionally fill up.

 Tours are offered between Labor Day and Memorial Day by request.
 To request a tour please contact the visitor center.

 6. What Happened to all the Buildings from the Segregation Center?

-a.
 After the war most of the residential barracks were distributed to local farms that were part of the 1946 homestead lottery.
-Barracks could be purchased for $1, plus the transportation cost which was around $3oo.
+Barracks could be purchased for $1, plus the transportation cost of $50.

 7. Do Former Incarcerees come back to visit?

-a.
 Former incarcerees come back to Tule Lake.
-The Tule Lake Committee, a nonprofit educational organization, sponsors a pilgrimage to Tule Lake over the July 4th weekend on a bi-annual basis; the next pilgrimage will take place in 2010.
-Many former internees, and a growing number of young people, participate in this event.
+The Tule Lake Committee, a nonprofit educational organization, sponsors a pilgrimage to Tule Lake over the July 4th weekend on a bi-annual basis; the next pilgrimage will take place in 2016.
+Many former detainees, and a growing number of young people, participate in this event.